GreenAI-Uppa/larq-compute-engine-from-python/README.md

-# Binary model inference with Larq Compute Engine from Python
+# Binary model inference with Larq Compute Engine from Python for Raspberry Model 4
 With this repository, you can now use the [Larq](https://docs.larq.dev/larq/) inference engine, [Larq Compute Engine (LCE)](https://docs.larq.dev/compute-engine/) in a python script, to perform image inference with a Binary model on a 64 bit ARM system.

 LCE provides a collection of hand-optimized TensorFlow Lite custom operators for supported instruction sets, developed in C++ using compiler intrinsics.
 Using the LCE converter, the Binary model built with Larq is converted to tensorflow Lite to take into account these custom operators.